ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### Abs are Made in the Gym, but _Revealed_ in the Kitchen

 A lot of people are (understandably) into abs.
 On social media you will often see people advertise products or classes which specifically target abs.
 That's all great and training your core is extremely important.
-But truthfully, abs exercises can only get you so far.
+But truthfully, ab exercises can only get you so far.
 Strict dieting and frankly being dehydrated is much more important for having visible abs.

 <br />